How the National Measurement and Regulation Office contributes to international legal metrology and who to contact.

 WELMEC working groups and UK contacts

-NMO is represented in all 8 different working groups of WELMEC, and NMO officials attend working group meetings relevant to their knowledge and background.
+NMRO is represented in all 8 different working groups of WELMEC, and NMRO officials attend working group meetings relevant to their knowledge and background.
 The benefit of WELMEC participation is the ability to influence the regulatory requirements within Europe in accordance with the wishes of UK stakeholders, including manufacturers, legislators, and enforcers.
 Ultimately this will benefit consumers.